 Earlier I posted that Character is built directly on the foundation level in the Behavior Framework.
 It therefore has a direct impact on everything above it (what we Do and Say).
 Character thus ultimately controls the behaviors that we display in any situation in career or life.

 These can be the involuntary behaviors that surface when adversity strikes, or the voluntary behaviors we choose (as in the many Games People Play).
 You either inadvertently drop your open bag of M&Ms© and everybody deals with what comes out, or you reach in and pick some.
-In either case, these are the behaviors that others observe and that will affect the image of you that they form.
+In either case, these are the Practiced Behaviors that others observe and that will affect the image of you that they form.

 For all those in the hospital that day, family, friends, doctors, and staff, their voluntary behaviors arose primarily because of their character, who they ARE.